About VPQHC

 Collaborative Independence

-VPQ is intentionally independent—we value unbiased insight and objective thinking, while also embracing purposeful collaboration, knowing the strongest solutions emerge when diverse perspectives come together.
+VPQHC is intentionally independent—we value unbiased insight and objective thinking, while also embracing purposeful collaboration, knowing the strongest solutions emerge when diverse perspectives come together.

 Evidence-Based Innovation